At a Glance

 - Morning headaches

-By asking questions about a person’s medical history and conducting a physical exam, a doctor also takes into account whether a person has certain risk factors or health conditions associated with OSA.
+By asking questions about a person’s medical history and conducting a physical exam, a doctor also takes into account whether a person has certain risk factors associated with OSA.
 These include:

 - Male sex